markrickert/App-Display-Page/Readme.md

 # App Display Page

-This is a simple PHP script that you can modify and insert your iOS's applicaiton id.
+This is a simple PHP script paired with a
-It will spit out some basic HTML that you can then apply your own styling to.
+Wordpress plugin that you can modify to fit your own needs.
+Use your iOS's applicaiton id and it will spit out some basic HTML that you can then apply your own styling to.

 # Why?